numtide/nix-fleet/ROADMAP.md

 At its core Iroh is a P2P framework that provides resilient connectivity between nodes.
 Using iroh as the connectivity framework provides flexibility for any network topology among the component instances.

-The [echo_completes test][] uses the custom `Echo` protocol that ensures the sent data is in fact transmitted and echoed correctly.
+The [echo_completes_admin_to_coordinator][] uses the custom `Echo` protocol that ensures the sent data is in fact transmitted and echoed correctly.

+This test is quite comprehensive it sets up a Coordinator and Admin to run the Echo in between.
+More on this follows in subsequent ACs.

 ##### Solving AC2: Iroh's native discovery and relay mechanism
 Iroh natively uses asymmetric ed25519 key pairs to address nodes.
 As a nice to have side-note: this allows reusing existing SSH keys where desired.